 Creating a CSR for Microsoft Servers Using the DigiCert® Certificate Utility for Windows

-If you want a simple way to create a CSR that works on any Microsoft server platform, then use the DigiCert® Certificate Utility for Windows©.
+Looking for a simple way to create a CSR that works on any Microsoft server platform?
+Then use the DigiCert Certificate Utility for Windows©.
 To learn more about the DigiCert Certificate Utility, see DigiCert Certificate Utility for Windows.

-On your Windows Server, download and save the DigiCert® Certificate Utility for Windows executable (DigiCertUtil.exe).
+On your Windows Server, download and save the DigiCert Certificate Utility for Windows executable (DigiCertUtil.exe).

-Run the DigiCert® Certificate Utility for Windows.
+Run the DigiCert Certificate Utility for Windows (double-click DigiCertUtil).

-In the DigiCert Certificate Utility for Windows©, click SSL (gold lock), and then, click Create CSR.
+In the DigiCert Certificate Utility for Windows©, click SSL (gold lock), and then click Create CSR.

-After you receive your SSL Certificate from DigiCert, you can use the DigiCert® Certificate Utility for Windows to install it.
+After you receive your SSL Certificate from DigiCert, you can use the DigiCert Certificate Utility for Windows to install it.